cordmaximilian/mini_dwh/README.md

 ## dbt configuration

 The dbt profile in `mini_dwh_dbt/profiles.yml` points to `data/warehouse.duckdb`.
-You can override the path by setting the `DUCKDB_PATH` environment variable.
+The orchestrator automatically sets `DBT_PROFILES_DIR` to use this profile.
+You can override the database path by setting the `DUCKDB_PATH` environment variable.

 ```yaml
 mini_dwh: